Alejogb1/job-board/blog-data/why-does-a-vs-code-devcontainer-uses-an-old-version-of-a-repository-when-cloning.md

 id: "why-does-a-vs-code-devcontainer-uses-an-old-version-of-a-repository-when-cloning"
 ---

-alright, so, dealing with devcontainers and outdated repos, yeah, i've been there, multiple times actually. it's super frustrating when you expect the latest and greatest and instead, get code that feels like it's from a bygone era.
+, so, dealing with devcontainers and outdated repos, yeah, i've been there, multiple times actually. it's super frustrating when you expect the latest and greatest and instead, get code that feels like it's from a bygone era.

 here's the breakdown, based on my past struggles and a bit of accumulated wisdom. the issue usually isn't with vscode itself, but rather how the devcontainer build process interacts with git, and your configurations. let's dive into the likely culprits.